gaelanmcmillan/showcase/FizzBuzz/README.md

 The following languages are on my hit-list: Haskell, Ruby, Python, Java, Javascript, C, C++, and C#.

 ## FizzBuzz Problem Definition
 To solve FizzBuzz, write a program that prints out the numbers 1 to 100, with one number per line.
 Exceptions:
 If any number is divisible by 3, print "Fizz" instead.
 If any number is divisible by 5, print "Buzz" instead.
 If any number is divisible by both 3 and 5, print "FizzBuzz."
 To see what a correct solution looks like, refer to the file, "solution.txt"

 ## Index
 What follows is a list of all the FizzBuzz source files in this directory.
 The list item has compilation notes or notes about development that are not commented into the files themselves.

 ### FizzBuzz.java
 Compile with "javac FizzBuzz.java"
 Run with "java FizzBuzz"
 If you can't run the file, try removing the package declaration.
 FizzBuzz.java outputs to the console rather than a file.

 ### FizzBuzz.c
-The C solution is so-far incomplete.
+The C solution is incomplete.
 The completed version will output to a file.
 Compile with "gcc FizzBuzz.c -o FizzBuzz"
 Run the executable FizzBuzz.exe
-(use "./FizzBuzz" onm Windows 10)
+(use "./FizzBuzz" on Windows 10)

 ### FizzBuzz.cs
 incomplete.